m-rots/pmas-2022/README.md

 Furthermore, removing TLS would further reduce the Redis configuration file complexity.
 In fact, by removing TLS, there is no need for a config file at all.

+_Note: A custom connector build resolved this issue.
+Within GOAL, it is now possible to set the `notls` environment value to disable SSL/TLS._

 ### Remove SIC/Redis